boscoh/supplescroll/readme.md

 ### Compile to HTML

-You then compile the page with:
+Once the article is written, run `supplescroll` with the default `lucid` theme:

-     > embellish .
+    > supplescroll article.md

 Which makes `article.html`.
-The function webpage, which uses the lucid theme, consists of the files:
+The function webpage, which uses the lucid theme, and refers to the files in a supplementary directory `supplescroll.inc`:

 - `article.html`
 - `jquery-2.0.3.js`